trangdata/tpot-fss-ms/manuscript.md

 Without DS, the standard TPOT and tuned XGBoost models respectively report a cross-validated accuracy of [0.661] and 0.533, and out-of-sample accuracy of [0.565] and 0.575.

+For a dataset of the size simulated in our study (*m*=200 samples and *p* = 5000 attributes), TPOT-DS has a 65-minute runtime on a low performance computing machine [computation nodes here], whereas standard TPOT has a 18.5-hour runtime, approximately 17 times slower.

 ### RNA-Seq expression data
 We apply standard TPOT, TPOT-DS and XGBoost to the RNA-Seq study of 78 major depressive disorder (MDD) subjects and 79 healthy controls (HC) described in [@p7dAO241].
 The dataset contains 5,912 genes after preprocessing and filtering (see Methods for more detail).